-The source of water for the District is groundwater pumped from nine (9) wells, however only eight (8) of these wells are used for production to the distribution system, located throughout the community that are drilled into the Magothy aquifer beneath Long Island, as shown on the adjacent figure.
+The source of water for the District is groundwater pumped from seven (7) wells located throughout the community that are drilled into the Magothy aquifer beneath Long Island, as shown on the adjacent figure.
 Generally, the water quality of the aquifer is marginal and there are localized areas of contamination.
-Well No. 4-1 is voluntarily held in reserve due to elevated radium levels near the drinking water standard.
+Well No. 6-2 was not in service in 2021 due to construction upgrades.